Keep local data first and treat Persistly as the canonical sync target, not the only source of truth while offline.

 Persistly works best when the game is local-first and sync-aware.

-The right mental model is local gameplay state first, Persistly as canonical sync target second.
+The right mental model is local gameplay data first, Persistly as canonical sync target second.
 That keeps offline play possible and makes sync pressure predictable.

 Rules